Takeaway

 Caring for a patient dying of AIDS reminded me that—while it's necessary to be fully present and listen attentively to all patients—those who are alone need even more of our time.

-Previously published in 2021, we are featuring this piece again today in honor of World AIDS Day.
+Previously published in 2021, we are featuring this piece again today in recognition of

 Comparisons of the early days of the HIV/AIDS pandemic, and our recent passage through the days of COVID-19, have fueled essays, podcasts, and collegial discussion.
 Pathogens, contagion, modes of transmission, discoveries of etiologies and searches for treatments, all have been fodder for thought.